-- Securitisation vehicle asset management companies described in I of Article L. 214-167 of the Monetary and Financial Code are subject to the minimum capital requirements defined in VI of Article 311-17 of the AMF General Regulation. - established under French law
+- Securitisation vehicle asset management companies described in I of Article L. 214-167 of the Monetary and Financial Code are subject to the minimum capital requirements defined in VI of Article 311-1 of the AMF General Regulation. - 2 These provisions adopted by the AMF are based on the ESMA responses given in Section X of the AIFM directive implementation FAQ.
+Under national law, they apply to all asset manage established under French law